avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Authorization in Jenkins/README.md

 2. The other piece of the puzzle is `Authorization`, which indicates what they can access in the Jenkins environment.

 ***
+## What
+Authorization (users are permitted to do something) is done by an authorization strategy.
+This controls whether a user (directly or through group memberships) has a permission.
 ## Why
 Authorization in Jenkins is essential for maintaining a secure and controlled environment for continuous integration and deployment.